vaughngit/aws-dotnet-cdk-ec2-windows/README.md

-# AWS CDK C# Windows EC2 project
+# AWS CDK C# Windows EC2 Instance
 This AWS CDK project written in C# deploys a single Windows EC2 instance to the default VPC, with permission to integrate with AWS Systems Manager Session Manager and Fleet Manager remote desktop features.
 A security group is created that blocks all inbound access over the network to the instance therefore terminal and console access can only be achieved via the AWS Systems Manager

 ## CDK prerequisites:
-#### 1)  AWS CLI - Installing or updating the latest version of the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+*  AWS CLI - Installing or updating the latest version of the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
-#### 2) Configure the AWS CLI:  https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-environment
+* Configure the AWS CLI:  https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-environment
     aws configure

 ## Install the CDK:
-#### The AWS CDK Toolkit is installed via the Node Package Manager which can be found and downloaded from here (https://nodejs.org/en/download/) and for this project ensure the dotnet sdk is installed: (https://dotnet.microsoft.com/en-us/download)
+* The AWS CDK Toolkit is installed via the Node Package Manager which can be found and downloaded from here (https://nodejs.org/en/download/)
+* This project also requires the dotnet sdk which can be downloaded here for installation: (https://dotnet.microsoft.com/en-us/download)

     npm install -g aws-cdk             # install latest version

 ### Download this project via browser or git cli: (https://git-scm.com/downloads)